PTSD Treatment for Incarcerated Men and Women: NIMH

 up to 6 weeks (by the end of 12th session)

-Change in PTSD Checklist for DSM-5 (PCL-5) severity score
+Change in Self-reported PTSD Symptoms (PCL-5)

-Mean scores on the CSQ-8 (client satisfaction questionnaire)
+Mean Scores on the CSQ-8 (Client Satisfaction Questionnaire)

 Secondary Outcome Measures